 Like…freshly caught fish in Looe?

-Small fishing fleets deliver their daily catches to harbours across Cornwall, allowing you to tuck into sustainably caught seasonal delicacies at different points throughout the year.
+Small fishing fleets deliver their daily catches to harbours across Cornwall, allowing visitors to tuck into sustainably caught seasonal delicacies at different points throughout the year.
 The historic fishing port of Looe has a reputation for its fresh seafood.
-In addition to fish merchants lining the quayside, there are numerous award-winning restaurants and fish and chips shops where you can enjoy the catch of the day, knowing it was caught in a sustainable way.
+In addition to fish merchants lining the quayside, there are numerous award-winning restaurants and fish and chips shops where visitors can enjoy the catch of the day, knowing it was caught in a sustainable way.

 Love…locally sourced seafood in Falmouth